 Why the public must participate in local development

-For example, provision of fertilisers by counties is a well intended initiative for enhancing food production, but it’s likely you’d find small-holder farmers prioritising soil sampling analysis to determine soil deficiencies, over a fertiliser subsidy programme.
-Alternatively, in some counties citizens might prioritise investment into irrigation infrastructure instead of soil analysis or fertiliser subsidies.
+For example, provision of fertilisers by counties is a well-intended initiative for enhancing food production, but it’s likely you’d find small-holder farmers prioritising soil sampling analysis to determine soil deficiencies, over a fertiliser subsidy programme.
+Alternatively, in some counties, citizens might prioritise investment in irrigation infrastructure instead of soil analysis or fertiliser subsidies.
 Climate change has made it hard to rely on rain-fed agriculture to produce food.
 Farmers are innovative in reviving soil nutrients, by balancing crop rotation with intercropping and using farm-yard compost.
 However, the provision of constant moisture is a significant challenge.

 Below are some of the factors contributing to low public participation:

 A barrier to meaningful engagement: The language used in the documents to be discussed and the manner of discussion is often too technical for the general public.
 A crucial point is that being informed — even being asked what you think — is not participation.
 What matters is the genuine possibility of influencing the outcome of a decision-making process based on comprehension, knowledge and interactive consultation.

 Inadequate resources: County governments are not well funded to implement public forums.
 As a result, advertising and distributing information to the public is neither timely nor commensurate with the importance of citizen participation as a democratic principle.